yairvogel/open-doors/README.md

 # open-doors
-An API service that allows users to open doors
+An API service that allows users to open doors.